NullTale/UnityEventBus/README.md

 }
 ```

-Event bus can subscribe to the other buses like a listener
+Event bus can subscribe to the other buses like a listener.

 ```c#
 public class Unit : EventBusBase